CipherVision/InstructionalProgramming/_posts/2022-01-07-airplane-task-scheduling.md

 ![](/assets/uploads/airtable.png)

-As you can see here, along with the schema, I've added another column into Airtable, **synced_at**, which will be used to track when we have last synced our data — I'll get more into this in a moment.
+As you can see here, along with the schema, I've added another column into Airtable, **synced_at**, which will be used to track when we've last synced our data — this is further explained in code comments.

-Provided below is the completed Python script, with a glorious amount of verbosity:
+Provided below is the complete Python script with a glorious amount of verbosity:

     # Import the necessary packages.
     from datetime import datetime